Anita Ellis: Later years and death

 A newspaper article in 1979 reported that Ellis had suffered from stage fright for more than 25 years.
 Ellis described her condition as "not just stage fright.
 It's more than that.
 It's really crippling.
 It's kept me from my own gifts.
 It just stops me cold.
 I don't sing."

 She eventually ended her career in 1987 due to her stage fright.
 A widow, she lived in Manhattan and had suffered from Alzheimer's disease since 2000; she died on October 28, 2015, aged 95, from the disease.
 Mt.
 Sinai Hospital's department of neurology received a $1 million gift to support strategic priorities from her estate.

 Filmography

-She performed in the following films:
+Ellis worked on the following films: